00Shawon/assignment-8-hero-app/README.md

 # React + Vite
-This app name is app store and it is made for PH's assignment.
-It is Basically a appStore where you can find your fabourite app.
+This app name is Assignment-8 because it is made for PH's assignment.
+It is Basically an appStore where you can find your fabourite app.
 This app is an example of practical react routing.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.Also usded some of the react libraries such as
 1. Lucid React,
 2. Toastify ,
 3. axiox ,
 4. react router.
-This app combined tailwind CSS with react to design the app in minimal effort.
+This app combined tailwind CSS , Daisy ui with react to design the app in minimal effort.
+Finally, deployed in netlify.

 Currently, two official plugins are available: